libvirt/libvirt-ci/guests/README.markdown

 Host setup
 ----------

-Ansible and `virt-install` need to be available on the host.
+`ansible` and `virt-install` need to be available on the host, the former can be either installed system-wide using your package manager or using `pip` (see the provided requirements.txt file).
+The latter can only be installed with your package manager as `virt-install` is not distributed via PyPI.

-Before you can start bringing up guests, you'll have to store your site-specific root password in the `~/.config/lcitool/root-password` file.
+Before you can start bringing up guests, you need to create ~/.config/lcitool/config.yaml, ideally by copying the `config.yaml` template, and set at least the options marked as "(mandatory)" depending on the flavor (`test`, `jenkins`, `gitlab`) you wish to use with your machines.
-This password will only be necessary for serial console access in case something goes horribly wrong; for day to day operations, SSH key authentication will be used instead.

 Ansible expects to be able to connect to the guests by name: installing and enabling the [libvirt NSS plugin](https://wiki.libvirt.org/page/NSS_module)